RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

   - Chapter VII
     - s 125 prescribes the location of the seat of the federal government, the Australian Capital Territory.
     - s 126 authorises the Governor-General to delegate some of his duties to deputies
-    - s 127 used to prescribe that Aborigines would not be counted in the census for “reckoning the numbers of people” in the Commonwealth or the States
+    - s 127 used to prescribe that Aborigines would not be counted in the census for "reckoning the numbers of people" in the Commonwealth or the States
   - Chapter VIII: Amendment of the Constitution
     - Chapter VIII contains only one provision, s 128, which deals with amendment to the Constitution.
     - All statutes except the Constitution may be amended or repealed, expressly or impliedly, by subsequent inconsistent legislation.
     - s 128 can also be seen as a head of power.
       - The Constitution was passed as part of an Imperial Statute, so upon federation the Commonwealth would not have had any power of amendment without the inclusion of s 128.
-    - s 128 is known as a “restrictive procedure” or a “manner and form” provision in that it restricts the manner in which Parliament may amend the Constitution AKA Entrenchment
+    - s 128 is known as a "restrictive procedure" or a "manner and form" provision in that it restricts the manner in which Parliament may amend the Constitution AKA Entrenchment
 - Amendment and Appraisal/Referendum
   - Entrenchment distinguishes the Commonwealth Constitution from the State constitutions.
     - The State constitutions followed more closely the British tradition of parliamentary sovereignty as none are entirely protected by a restrictive procedure like s 128
     - double majority def:
       - a majority of voters nationwide and a majority of voters in a majority of states
   - Referedum of the Constitution
-    - A referendum in 1967 amended s 51(xxvi) to give the Commonwealth power over “the aboriginal race”, and deleted s 127.
+    - A referendum in 1967 amended s 51(xxvi) to give the Commonwealth power over "the aboriginal race", and deleted s 127.
 - CUTTING THE APRON STRINGS: FROM FEDERATION TO THE AUSTRALIA ACTS
   - Upon federation, the Australian colonies (the renamed States) remained subordinated to the Westminster Parliament under s 2 of the Colonial Laws Validity Act 1865 (Imp)
   - Statute of Westminster